KomalJayswal/Exception-Handler-Utlity/README.md

 * **New HTTP Status Series** : We can extend the HTTP status after 4XX and 5XX series

+## Pre-Requistics

+Please install Java8 and maven in your system.

 ## Run Locally

 Clone the project